forem/forem/docs/licensing.md

 repository for the full text.

 Like many open source projects, we require that contributors provide us with a Contributor License Agreement (CLA).
-By submitting code to the DEV project, you are granting us a right to use that code under the terms of the CLA.
+By submitting code to the Forem/DEV project, you are granting us a right to use that code under the terms of the CLA.

 Our version of the CLA was adapted from the Microsoft Contributor License Agreement, which they generously made available to the public domain under